davidjguru/davidjguru.github.io/_posts/2020-09-18-200-linux-commands-for-everyday-life.md

 I have thought of this grouping as a collection to get to know your system better and to be able to work better on a daily basis, losing the fear of the "Linux console".
 With these instructions and the flexibility they provide (the commands have many more options than I summarize here) you can perform your daily work with comfort and reliability.

+ I thought of this little compilation as a list to quickly locate an option, understand how it works and apply it directly by copy/paste for testing.
+That's why I have taken directly specific cases already parameterized with options and values.
+I think that somehow - and although it's a bit simplistic - with these commands you can survive quite well on a day-to-day basis.
+You can get to know them better by running the command 'man' ìn prompt -> ```man grep```, which gives you more information about each command line tool.
+For my part, I only wish that I can be useful to you.
+In rereading the post I have seen the painting of a trajectory of more than ten years in the industry.
+It has been very beautiful.  :_-)

   ---------------------------------------------------------------------------------